heisenberg8055/portfolio/content/projects/Portfolio.md

 showInProjects: true
 ---

-A Personal portfolio website forked from [Brittany Chang]('https://github.com/bchiang7/v4') and modified features.
+A Personal portfolio website made with Gatsby